marcransome/pond/README.md

 ### Disabling ponds

-Use the `disable` command to make pond functions belonging to a pond inaccessible in new shell sessions:
+Use the `disable` command to make functions belonging to a pond inaccessible to new shell sessions:

 ```console
 $ pond disable my_app